SimplexCC/sell-docs/source/includes/_txn-event-notify.md

 Notifications about major transaction lifecycle events.

 You receive notifications when certain events occur during the lifecycle of transactions.
-You can use these notifications, for example, for your internal analytics; or if you would like the end-user to perform a certain action you may choose to prompt them.
+You can use these notifications, for example, for analytics; or if you would like the end-user to perform a certain action you may choose to prompt them.

 ## Synopsis ##